dujanhung/evtsbx-api-doc/enum/block_type.md

 a golden block.

 >[!CAUTION]
->trying to create this block via `es.CreateMultiBlock()` without inventory item unlocks is illegal.
+>trying to create this block via `es.CreateMultiBlock()` without inventory item unlocks is <i>illegal</i> , and may result in VK account suspension when published to VK official "Evertech Sandbox mods" server.

 ___